ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 -   User certificates for digital signature functions

-For PKI Services in respect of other functions, including RAS VPNs, contact the appropriate system Accreditor or MoJ Crypto Custodian.
+For PKI Services in respect of other functions, including RAS VPNs, contact the appropriate system Accreditor or Crypto Custodian.

 ### Out of Scope

-Any information or component, which operates at **Secret** or **Top Secret** \(e.g. Private Keys with a classification higher than **Official-Sensitive**\) fall outside of the scope of this policy
+Any information or component, which operates at or \(e.g. Private Keys with a classification higher than \) fall outside of the scope of this policy

 Certificates used for authentication of users or organisations used in token or PKI based authentications systems other than 802.1x are out of scope.